alco-company/mortimer-bellis/WORKLOG.md

 - backup/restore menu items
 - find proper hour_rate
 - deferred finish - set to automate closing
-- Add List-Unsubscribe + List-Unsubscribe-Post headers.
 - Enable custom tracking domain (e.g., lnk.mortimer.pro) in Mailersend and use it in all links/pixels.
-- Fix the i18n so no translation_missing appears; make the Danish copy clean in both HTML and plaintext.
 - Clean the preheader to a short sentence; remove weird/invisible characters.

 ## CHANGELOG

+### 07/10/2025

+- Fix the i18n so no translation_missing appears; make the Danish copy clean in both HTML and plaintext.

 ### 06/10/2025